art-institute-of-chicago/data-aggregator/docs/.sections/fields.md

 * `api_model` *string* - REST API resource type or endpoint
 * `api_link` *string* - REST API link for this resource
 * `title` *string* - The name of this resource
-* `type` *string* - Type always takes one of the following values: AIC Gallery, AIC Storage, No location
 * `tgn_id` *number* - Reconciled identifier of this object in the Getty's Thesauraus of Geographic Names (TGN)
 * `suggest_autocomplete_boosted` *object* - Internal field to power the `/autocomplete` endpoint.
 Do not use directly.
 * `suggest_autocomplete_all` *object* - Internal field to power the `/autosuggest` endpoint.
 Do not use directly.